mattpolzin/pg-idris/README.md

 ## Dependencies

 This library currently depends on bleeding edge of the Idris 2 project.
-As of this writing, I believe the library will build against Idris 2 v0.3.0, but at any time in the future you might need to build and install Idris 2 from its `master` branch in order to build and use this library.
+At any time you might need to build and install Idris 2 from its `master` branch in order to build and use this library.

-You also need `libpq` (the Postgres C client implementation) installed.
+You also need `libpq` (the Postgres C client implementation) installed to run apps using this library and `libpq-dev` to build this library from source.

+To build and install this library you will need to have `clang` on MacOS (comes out of box) and `gcc` on Linux (depending on the distro might need to be installed).

 ## Usage

 You can take a look at the `Main.idr` and `example.ipkg` in the Example folder for an example of using the library.

 ### Install the library
-Run `make install` to build and install the library (including a workaround I found I needed on OS X that copies the library output to a `.dylib`).
+Run `make install` to build and install the library.
+Make sure that the libraries install directory (`$(idris2 --libpath)/pg-idris/lib`) is in your `LD_LIBRARY_PATH` environment variable so that pg-idris can be found when building an app that uses it.
+An alternative is to copy the contents of that lib directory into the directory of any executable you build that depends on it.

 ### Include the package
 When running `idris2`, pass the `-p pg-idris` and `-p contrib` command line arguments.